You know that lunch and learns are great for your organization and team. But can they work in a virtual environment?

 6. Get people engaged

 So keep people engaged during the session.
-This does not have to be complicated, either.
+This doesn’t have to be complicated, either.
 Just make sure that every 5-10 minutes, you check with attendees.
 If you want to be more engaging, consider asking questions, provoking discussions, and using the break-out feature on Zoom, etc.

-If that’s an area you need support with, check out the Delivery Bootcamp training.
+If being engaging is an area you need support with, check out the Delivery Bootcamp training.

 Learning happens directly after feedback.
 It’s important to look at the lunch and learn as a learning experience for you (the person running it) and the audience attending.
 If you want to get better, it’s a good idea to get feedback from the attendees.